Rubenabdias1/modern-node/README.md

 # modern-node

-Fancy name, but it is a simple bootstrap repo for modern node with typescript.
+A simple bootstrap repo for modern node with typescript.